MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ---
 title: Create test plans and suites
-description: Learn about Test tools.
-Create test plans in Azure Test Plans and Azure DevOps Server to make sure each of the deliverables meets your needs. ms.assetid: 99FD819E-A861-4F28-A486-FD452DB65D69 ms.service: azure-devops-test-plans ms.custom: UpdateFrequency3
+description: Learn about Test tools and how to create test plans in Azure DevOps. ms.assetid: 99FD819E-A861-4F28-A486-FD452DB65D69 ms.service: azure-devops-test-plans ms.custom: UpdateFrequency3